Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

   ``OS.get_screen_size()`` becomes ``DisplayServer.screen_get_size()``.
 - Time and date methods from the :ref:`class_OS` singleton were moved to the :ref:`class_Time` singleton.
-  (The Time singleton is also available in Godot 3.5 and later.)
+  (The Time singleton is also available in redot 3.5 and later.)
 - You may have to replace some ``instance()`` calls with ``instantiate()``.
 The converter *should* handle this automatically, but this relies on custom code that may not work in 100% of situations.